jenifav/r-data-viz-tutorial/README.md

 2. **Open the R script in RStudio:**

-   Open the file `Data Viz with RStudio - 05-19-2025.R` in RStudio.
+   Open the file `Data Viz with RStudio.R` in RStudio.

 3. **Install required packages:**